 Audit for:

-For YMYL (Your Money or Your Life) topics like health, finance, or legal content, E-E-A-T is even more critical.
+For YMYL (Your Money or Your Life) topics like health, finance, or legal content, E-E-A-T matters even more.

 Here's where most audits stop.
 Technical: fixed.
 On-page: optimized.
 Content: refreshed.